 If you are coming from the Toronto area, the route will take you along the Gardiner Expressway West and the Queen Elizabeth Way (QEW) before you exit at ON-420 onto Niagara Veterans Memorial Highway East.
 The trip takes around 90 minutes one way, however there can be a lot of traffic during peak times of day, week and year, which can double the journey time.

 If you’re coming from New York State, you’ll cross Peace Bridge, Queenston Lewiston Bridge, or Rainbow Bridge – all three of which require toll money in cash (both Canadian and American dollars are accepted).
 You may also need travel documents to hand for the border crossing.

 There are several parking lots available at Niagara Falls, including Clifton Hill (700 spaces), Skylon Tower (also has some overnight parking available), Casino Parking (at both Casino Niagara and Fallsview Casino), and Niagara Parks parking lots (some are free), as well as others, many of which are seasonal.

 Parking prices vary according to which parking lot and how long you plan to park there for (some are metered, others have a flat rate).
 If you require overnight parking, it’s best to select Niagara Falls accommodation that has parking available.

-For a more affordable option, visitors to Niagara Falls can travel there by bus.
-There are GO buses from the Greater Toronto and Hamilton regions, which stop at St. Catharines, Niagara-on-the-Lake and Niagara Falls.
+For a more affordable option, visitors can travel to Niagara Falls by bus.
+There are GO buses from the Greater Toronto and Hamilton regions, which stop at St. Catharines, Niagara-on-the-Lake, and Niagara Falls.

 Other bus options include the Greyhound and megabus, which depart directly from Toronto and Buffalo, New York, to the Niagara Falls Bus Terminal.